tsbalogun97/Mod3-finalProject-Frontend/README.md

 <u><h1 align="center">Classic Car Listing App</h1></u>
-This is a user-friendly web app that shows listings of nice cars that you can pick from.
-From Lexus to ferrari.
-It shows the specific car make, model, years, and mileage.
-You can create an account and have total control of the page.
+This is a user-friendly web app that allows clients to signup and add their favorite classic cars to the page with their unique car listings.You have total control of the page.

 <hr>